Visualizations for Linear Training#

 Progress#

 The interface consists of several sections for interaction with the visualization.
-Each section (A to D, see the figure below) is further described in detail.
+Each section (see the figure below) is further described.

 Info

-All trainees (their avatars and/or names) are listed here.
+All trainees (their avatars and/or names) are listed in the circles.
 Each trainee can be selected or deselected upon mouse click to show/hide their training progression in the visualization below.
 The mouse hovering on a visible trainee runs in the visualization highlights.

 Each row represents an individual trainee.
 Bars of each row are training levels - gray levels are finished levels, current levels are colored green/yellow/red, according to their delay as opposed to the scheduled amount of time.
 The stripped bars denote the scheduled time for the ongoing or upcoming levels.